15th April 2020 – 2:33am

 This ability is absolutely amazing on Spike sites.
 Whether it's used to plant the Spike, defuse it or prevent opponents from planting it, there are several uses.
 Once Viper unleashes her ultimate, she becomes the primary target of her enemies.

 Although slightly more effective in defense, Viper remains talented in attack.
 Her Poison Cloud and her Snake Bite can dislodge the most hidden opponents.
 Use Toxic Screen combined with Poison Cloud to hide yourself from your enemies during assaults.
-However, be very careful not to block the way for your own team with your abilities.
+However, be very careful not to block the vision for your own team with your abilities.

 This is the phase in which Viper excels.
 Each of her abilities can be used to trap her opponents.
 Place your poison emitters in hidden sneaky corners to surprise your enemies.
 By activating your Poison Cloud or Toxic Screen in front of the entrances to a site, you can force your opponents to enter a battleground without any visual information and with less health points than your team.
 Be careful not to obscure the vision of your allies or yours.